dashtong/ESP32-AbsoluteMouse/README.md

 <br>

 ## Principle
-It seems that the direct method to use ESP32 as an absolute mouse is by using the Stylus HID Report Descriptor for iPad.
-However, I couldn't find it.
-So I decided to make it with the BLEMouse library.

 Since the mouse would accelerate with a long range move(), I choped the distance down into small pieces to maintain a relatively stable speed.

 After a few seconds of idle, the mouse will automatically move to (0,0) to reset its position, reducing the error produced by repeated movements.